Android Next-Gen Messaging explained

 - Select Settings

-- Tap or slide the Enable chat features toggle to On
+- Tap or slide Enable chat features/Rich Communications settings to On

-When chat features are turned on, it will automatically be used if you are messaging another device with chat features enabled.
-This includes customers with compatible devices on Koodo, Public Mobile, Rogers, Freedom Mobile, Sprint, US Cellular, Tracfone, Google Fi & Verizon.
+When chat features are turned on, they will automatically be used if you are messaging another device with chat features enabled.
+This includes customers with compatible devices across our Koodo and Public Mobile brands, across major national Canadian Operators (Bell, Rogers, Freedom Mobile), across any Operator in US/UK/France/Mexico, and more than 100 Operators worldwide.
+For more information on global launches, please visit the GSMA site here.

 Next-Gen Messaging sends messages over Wi-Fi or cellular data when Wi-Fi is unavailable, rather than through traditional SMS.
 This means, if you do not have a data plan and are not connected to Wi-Fi, your messages will be sent as SMS, or you may incur pay-per-use data charges when using Next-Gen Messaging.